Central Virginia I

 (1779 - 1780), Charlottesville

 A VA state militia supply depot and POW encampment for 2,577 British and 1,882 Hessian troops that were captured at Saratoga, NY in 1777.
 They were previously kept in Boston, MA, but were moved to a warmer climate.
 The officers were quartered in private houses within a twenty-mile radius of town.
 Aside from log huts for the winter, no permanent facilities were built.
 As the British army under General Cornwallis moved northward from North Carolina, the remaining prisoners (about 2,000 after death, desertions and exchanges) were moved to Frederick Barracks in Hagerstown, MD, via Winchester.
 No remains of the encampment site are left.
 Located northwest of downtown, north of Ivy Creek.
-Period graves were discovered in the early 1980's on Ivy Farm Road when the area was developed for upscale single-family homes.
+State marker located at the end of Barracks Farm Road (County Rt.
+658).
+Period graves were discovered in the early 1980's on Ivy Farm Road (County Rt.
+1015) when the area was developed for upscale single-family homes.
+Monument (1983) at grave site.

 Monahassanugh